Journal Hosting Service

 What is the journal hosting service?

-How does this relate to other Library services?
+How does this relate to other open access services?

-The Library recognises the need to provide new services to support scholarly communication and to increase the visibility of academic research.
-Consequently, we have established a range of services to provide research support in this area.
+The University recognises the need to provide new services to support scholarly communication and to increase the visibility of academic research.
+Consequently, Research & Innovation Services and the Library have established a range of services to provide research support in this area.